joevandebilt/Legend-Of-Drongo/README.txt

 - Death in custom world moves player to random point at level 1
 - Saves will overwrite based on name, even if playing custom worlds - Fixed v2.1.3
 - Surprise Attack will only allow twice - FIXED v2.1.2
+- When enemy killed, can still make a move

 To Do: